jesseduffield/lazygit/docs/Config.md

     scrollHeight: 2 # how many lines you scroll by
     scrollPastBottom: true # enable scrolling past the bottom
     theme:
+      lightTheme: false # For terminals with a light background
       activeBorderColor:
         - white
         - bold